lgeurts/lgeurts.github.io/_posts/2022-10-03-optimizing-ubuntu-22.04-jammy-jellyfish.md

 ```
 and save.
 To activate the new setting, restart the computer.

-### Activate the zranm system kernel function
+### Activate the zram system kernel function

 zram can be used to replace the /swap.img swap file alltogether.
 Enabling zram may cause conflicts with zswap, which is enabled by default.

 So we need to firstly disable it.
 ```
 $ echo 0 > /sys/module/zswap/parameters/enabled
 ```